networkteam/Networkteam.Neos.MailObfuscator/README.md

 $ composer require networkteam/neos-mailobfuscator
 ```

-There is no need for configuration, as a Fusion processor is attached to all prototypes extending
+There is no need for configuration, as a Fusion processor is attached to `body` of `Neos.Neos:Page`.
-`Neos.Neos:Content`.
+That means, that the complete content of body tag is obfuscated.

 ### Compatibility